 Our subsidiary trusts have issued fixed rate and floating rate trust preferred securities and the trusts have used the proceeds from these offerings to purchase subordinated debentures from us.
 We also issued subordinated debentures to the trusts in exchange for all of the common securities of each trust.
 The sole assets of the trusts are the subordinated debentures and any interest accrued thereon.
 The terms of the preferred securities issued by each trust parallel the terms of the subordinated debentures.
 Our obligations under the subordinated debentures and related agreements provide a full and unconditional guarantee of payments due under the trust preferred securities.
-In accordance with Financial Accounting Standards Board Interpretation No. 46, "Consolidation of Variable Interest Entities, an Interpretation of Accounting Research Bulletin No. 51", we do not consolidate our subsidiary trusts and record our subordinated debentures in the trusts.
-See notes 1 and 10 to our audited consolidated financial statements for additional information concerning our subordinated debentures payable to and the preferred securities issued by the subsidiary trusts.
+In accordance with Financial Accounting Standards Board Interpretation No. 46, "Consolidation of Variable Interest Entities, an Interpretation of Accounting Research Bulletin No. 51", we do not consolidate our subsidiary trusts and record our subordinated debt obligations to the trusts and our equity investments in the trusts.
+See notes 1 and 9 to our audited consolidated financial statements for additional information concerning our subordinated debentures payable to and the preferred securities issued by the subsidiary trusts.
 Following is a summary of subordinated debt obligations to the trusts at December 31, 2004 and 2003:

-Decer nber 31, Interest 2004 2003 Rate Due Date

-(Dollars in thous ands) American Equity Capital Trust I \$ 24,073 \$ 26,713 8% September 30, 2029 American Equity Capital Trust II 77,861 77,340 5% June 1, 2047 American Equity Capital Trust III 27,840 - Floating April 29, 2034 American Equity Capital Trust IV 12,372 12,372 Floating January 8, 2034 American Equity Capital Trust VII 10,830 - Floating September 14, 2034 American Equity Capital Trust VIII 20,600 Floating December 22, 2034 \$ 173,576 \$ 116,425 remaining 777,671 shares of these trust preferred securities are convertible into 2,872,794 shares of our common stock.
+Decem ber 31 , 2004 2003 Interest Rate Due Date American Equity Capital Trust I \$ 24,073 \$ 26,713 8% September 30, 2029 American Equity Capital Trust II 77,861 77,340 5% June 1, 2047 American Equity Capital Trust III 27,840 Floating April 29, 2034 American Equity Capital Trust IV 12,372 12,372 Floating January 8, 2034 American Equity Capital Trust VII 10,830 Floating September 14, 2034 American Equity Capital Trust VIII 20,600 Floating December 22, 2034 \$ 173,576 \$ 116,425